aabduul/alx-system_engineering-devops/0x01-shell_permissions/README.md

-creates a directory called my_dir with permissions 751 in the working dir Changes the group owner to school for the file hello Add x to al subdir of the current dir for owner, grp owner & other useres
+creates a directory called my_dir with permissions 751 in the working dir Changes the group owner to school for the file hello Add x to al subdir of the current dir for owner, grp owner & other useres changes the owner to vincent and the group owner to staff for all the files and dir